tradle/fetch-favicon/readme.md

 */
 ```
 #### Arguments
-- __url__: the address of the web page to be searched for favicons
+- __url:__ the address of the web page to be searched for favicons
-- __size__: _(optional)_ an integer that represents a prefered minimum width/height of the favicon.
+- __size:__ _(optional)_ an integer that represents a prefered minimum width/height of the favicon.
 If none of the retrieved favicons meet this constraint or the size information is not available, fetch-favicon will still return a favicon.

-- __returns__: the address of a favicons.
+- __returns:__ the address of a favicons.
 If no favicons are found it will return the address of the `favicon.ico` off of the root (i.e. `https://www.github.com/favicon.ico`)

 ### getFavicons(url, [size])